-For those seeking games like Roblox but safer Garry’s Mod can fulfil this requirement by sticking to the single player sandbox mode alone albeit that is only a small part of the overall gameplay.
+Garry's Mod also has the benefit of offering a single player sandbox mode for those that want a safe experience without online functionality albeit that is only a small part of the overall gameplay.
 [Read Review]

 Imagine if instead of being in control of a single world and sharing your creations with others that you were granted control over an entire MMO universe.
 This is the experience that 8BitMMO makes a reality with obvious appeal to Roblox fans thanks to this creation element being at the heart of the MMO gameplay (with appropriate anti-griefing systems in place).
 While 8BitMMO lacks scripting or similar functionality the extended building beyond a single world instance offers an alternative path for virtual world creation.

-With the 100% player build world on offer you’ll be able to create your own home, craft a dungeon, raise a town or create your own art in the 2D world.
-Customisation also extends beyond you’re the virtual world to include your character with the likes of clothing and accessories to stand out from other players.
+With the 100% player built world on offer you’ll be able to create your own home, craft a dungeon, raise a town or create your own art in the 2D world.
+Customisation also extends beyond the virtual world to your character with the likes of clothing and accessories to stand out from other 8BitMMO players.
 [Read Review]

 Offering a basic free to play title Blocksworld features similar customisation and block programming to Roblox.
 Blocksworld is now available on Windows and Mac.
 While offering a basic suite of tools and ceasing ongoing development there is sufficient depth to draw out your imagination.